Zero US Carbon Within a Decade Is a Must!

 Syncrude tar sands operation, Alberta, Canada.
 The vast Albertan tar sand deposit is a major carbon bomb that must remain buried for climate stability.

 Time to Mobilize

-To save our Spaceship Earth, humanity must quickly turn away from hydrocarbon fuels and build a system of renewable energy sources.
+To save our Spaceship Earth, humanity must quickly turn away from hydrocarbon fuels.
 The US must mobilize to stop fossil fuel use as soon as possible, adopting a mandate of US zero carbon within a decade.
 This requires an all-out mobilization, involving all of society to radically change our economy, energy policy, and energy systems.
 The rest of the world needs to quickly follow with global zero carbon within fifteen years.